Other Functions

 SELECT defaultValueOfTypeName('Nullable(Int8)')

-The function is intended for debugging and introspection purposes.
-The function ignores it's argument and always returns 1.
-Arguments are not even evaluated.
+This function is intended for debugging and introspection.
+It ignores its argument and always returns 1.
+The arguments are not evaluated.

 Syntax